steveturbek/turbek.com/articles/tangible-interfaces-class.md

 # Tangible Interfaces Class

-These are the materials for the Tangible Interfaces Class, created by Steve Turbek in 2025 for the Senior Industrial Design Studio at Pratt Institute.
+This page contains the materials for the Tangible Interfaces Senior Industrial Design Studio, created by Steve Turbek in 2025 at Pratt Institute.

-The class focuses on designing tactile and sensory experiences for consumer and industrial products with extensive use of 3D modeling and printing.
+The studio focuses on designing with tactile and sensory components to build interactive user experiences embodied in physical products.
+The studio is built around on iterative making with extensive use of 3D modeling and printing.
 It will introduce basic electronics using the BBC Microbit, a very simple computer board with a rich sensor package and excellent introductory software.
 No previous experience of UX or electronics is expected.

-We will explore the theory and practices of User Experience Design Process in the context of physical design.
-Our objects must not only be beautiful, we must have the open mindset to validare our designs with users.
+We will explore the theory and practices of the User Experience Design Process in the context of physical design.
+Our objects must not only be beautiful, we must have the open mindset to validate our designs with users to improve them.

 ## Class Schedule